6.09.2014

 Charcoal on butcher paper

+Classes collaborated–transitioning end frames of an individual animated sequence into the first frame of a partners to create a surreal video.
 Students registered their drawings using animation bond paper, peg bars, and makeshift light tables.
-They maintained an organized portfolio of their work before scanning and were introduced to Aftereffects, software used to create this video.
+They organized frames before scanning and were introduced to Adobe After Effects software used to create this video.
+Follow up assignments could further explore After Effects.
 Modifications included animating torn paper collage and photocopied images.

-After reading 1984 by George Orwell, classes looked at a sculpture using video surveillance and a computer ad based on the 1949 novel.
+After reading 1984 by George Orwell, classes looked at a sculpture using video surveillance and a video advertisement for Apple computers based on the 1949 novel.
 Students were assigned to depict something they consider evil, and selected materials to best express their idea.

 Classes were encouraged to consider the AP Art exam by either creating an artwork about a self-selected artist or their own independent study plan/artwork with option to write 150-words